llwyd1/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 File 4-print_hexa.py - is a program that prints all numbers from 0 to 98 in decimal and in hexadecimal <br>

-File 5-print_comb2.py - is a program that prints numbers from 0 to 99
+File 5-print_comb2.py - is a program that prints numbers from 0 to 99 <br>

+File 6-print_comb3.py - is a program that prints all possible different combinations of two digits <br>